mt-machines/tree-farm/README.md

 Code and schematic for a tree farm.

-Accelerator tubes are input/output
+Drawer controller is item output

-HV cable is power input
+HV cable is power input \[has to match the battery box]